a camera and a passport sitting on top of a colorful world map

 #3 Use Google Maps

 Once you find all the spots you want to visit, save them to your Google Maps.
 You have the option to save things as a green flag, pink heart, and gold star.
 I save my accommodations and important points (airport, train station) with the gold star, green flags are for sights, and the hearts are for food.
 I find this incredibly helpful when I am out and about because I can look at the map and see what’s near me.
-I also can use it to plan my itinerary and make sure I’m staying close to the vegan action (or at least public transit).
+It can also help plan your itinerary and figure out where to stay because if you’re visiting a massive vegan-friendly city like Tokyo, options will be far more spread out than a small town.

 #4 Join local vegan Facebook groups